can1506/esp8266-wifi-motor-control-via-keyboard/README.md

 How to Use:

     1. Connect the ESP8266 to your Wi-Fi network.
-    2. Access the web interface and use keyboard commands ('w' for forward, 's' to stop) to control the motor.
+    2. Access the web interface and use keyboard commands (press 'w' for forward and realese to stop, also press 's' to stop) to control the motor.
     3. Explore the codebase to understand and customize the functionality for your unique applications.

 Dependencies: